 Qualifications & Requirements

 *You should have excellent written and verbal communication skills.
 You should be someone who can cheerfully engage with people and who enjoys educating, explaining, answering questions and selling.
 You should be organized, have excellent attention to detail and be capable of working both alone and with a team.
-Good social media skills and fast typing skills helpful.
-Skilled in MS Word, Excel and Google Docs/Drive.
-Photo editing and photography skills a plus.
-Additional skills in email marketing, or Wordpress helpful.
+Good computer skills and fast typing skills helpful.
+Skilled in Microsoft Office software.

 *Prior sales, retail, restaurant, hospitality, customer service, or administrative experience helpful.